Did You Know Facts

 There is so much to see and do in Grapevine but here are a few fun facts about this amazing North Texas city that you might not know!

 - Grapevine is home to several winery tasting rooms.

 - Lake Grapevine is an 8,000-acre recreational lake with more than 19 miles of wilderness trails.
 Lake Grapevine offers 2 marinas, Scott’s Landing Marina and Silver Lake Marina and family friendly campgrounds.

 - Grapevine boasts 81 holes of golf.
 Grapevine’s 3 golf courses are ranked among the top 50 public courses in the U.S., including one owned by the NFL Dallas Cowboys.

 - There are more than 65 miles of paved and natural trails for hikers and bikers.

 - Grapevine dates back to 1843 when General Sam Houston and representatives of the Republic of Texas met with members of 10 American Indian nations.
-They joined to negotiate a treaty of peace and friendship at Grape Vine Springs, also knows as Tah-Wah-Karro Creek.
+They joined to negotiate a treaty of peace and friendship at Grape Vine Springs, also known as Tah-Wah-Karro Creek.
 Within a year, the first settlers started arriving, rolling in on covered wagons, on the Grape Vine Prairie.
 The wild mustang grapes that grew there gave the city its name.